 There is more than one URL that can be used to access any given website page.
 While this is extremely useful in certain situations, like when you want to view your page before the domain propagates, it can sometimes cause undesired effects.
-Luckily most search engines, like Google and Bing, understand that every page has multiple working URLs; so they are usually able to correctly determine what URL is most likely the canonical URL.
+Luckily most search engines, like Google and the Bing Network, understand that every page has multiple working URLs; so they are usually able to correctly determine what URL is most likely the canonical URL.
 Simply put, the canonical URL is the preferred URL for a page.

 Examples of URLs for a Single Page